Hindustani classical music: Modern era

 Until the late 19th century, Hindustani classical music was imparted on a one-on-one basis through the guru-shishya ("mentor-protégé") tradition.
-This system had many benefits, but also several drawbacks; in many cases, the shishya had to spend most of his time serving his guru with a hope that the guru might teach him a "cheez" (piece or nuance) or two.
+This system had many benefits but also several drawbacks.
+In many cases, the shishya had to spend most of his time, serving his guru with the hope that the guru might teach him a "cheez" (piece or nuance) or two.
 In addition, the system forced the music to be limited to a small subsection of the Indian community.
 To a large extent, it was limited to the palaces and dance halls.
 It was shunned by the intellectuals, avoided by the educated middle class, and in general, looked down upon as a frivolous practice.

 First, as the power of the maharajahs and nawabs declined in the early 20th century, so did their patronage.
 With the expulsion of Wajid Ali Shah to Calcutta after 1857, the Lucknavi musical tradition came to influence the music of the renaissance in Bengal, giving rise to the tradition of Ragpradhan gan around the turn of the century.
-Raja Chakradhar Singh of Raigarh was the last of the modern era Maharajas to patronize Hindustani classical musicians, singers and dancers.
+Raja Chakradhar Singh of Raigarh was the last of the modern-era Maharajas to patronize Hindustani classical musicians, singers and dancers.

 Also, at the turn of the century, Vishnu Digambar Paluskar and Vishnu Narayan Bhatkhande spread Hindustani classical music to the masses in general by organizing music conferences, starting schools, teaching music in classrooms, devising a standardized grading and testing system, and standardizing the notation system.

-Vishnu Digambar Paluskar emerged as a talented musician and organizer despite having been blinded at age 12.
+Vishnu Digambar Paluskar emerged as a talented musician and organizer despite being blind from age of 12.
 His books on music, as well as the Gandharva Mahavidyalaya music school that he opened in Lahore in 1901, helped foster a movement away from the closed gharana system.